Gabriel Moreno Preview, Player Props: Diamondbacks vs. White Sox

 Gabriel Moreno At The Plate

-- Moreno has driven in a run in 37 games this season (36.3%), including six games with more than one RBI (5.9%).
-He has also driven home three or more of his team's runs in four contests.
+- In 37 games this season (35.9%), Moreno has picked up an RBI, and in six of those games (5.8%) he had two or more.
+He has also driven in three or more of his team's runs in four contests.

-- He has scored a run in 29 games this season, with multiple runs three times.
+- He has scored in 29 games this season (28.2%), including multiple runs in three games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.